 From time to time, the fair value of assets associated with individual donor- restricted endowment funds may fall below the level that the donor or UPMIFA requires CRS to retain as a fund of perpetual duration.
 Deficiencies of this nature have been recorded as reductions in net assets with donor restrictions.
 Subsequent gains restore the fair value of the assets of the endowment to the required level.
-As of September 30, 2023 and 2022, funds with an original gift value of \$13,031 and fair value of \$11,815 and \$10,356, respectively, were deficient by \$1,216 and \$2,675, respectively.
+As of September 30, 2023, funds with an original gift value of \$13,031 and fair value of \$11,815, respectively, were deficient by \$1,216.
 The deficiency resulted from unfavorable market fluctuations of investments.
 As required by the endowment policies, spending from underwater endowments was restricted to the net investment income fund balance available.
+There were no deficiencies as of September 30, 2024.